 The Folgefonn Centre in Rosendal is the visitor centre for the national park and, in collaboration with oceanographers and climate researchers, it provides interesting information about nature and promote outdoor pursuits.
 Life in the sea and the Hardangerfjord, global and local climate developments, and the biological diversity of the national park are some of the things you can experience at the centre.

 You can also go out into the great outdoors and try some of the great walking trails in the region.
 The best known walks into the national park are probably the historical Tourist Route across Folgefonna, the walk up Bondhusdalen valley, Buardalen valley and Buføre/the Pilgrim’s way, the mountains Melderskin, Nordlifjell, and the cabins Fonnabu and Holmaskjer.
-But the walks to Juklavatnet lake or Svelgabrea glacier are also recommended.
+The walks to Juklavatnet lake or Svelgabrea glacier are also recommended.

 Walkers can enjoy walks that can be done in a day or longer walks.
 There are four self-service cabins in the national park - Fonnabu, Breidablikk, Holmaskjer and Saubrehytta.
-Have you been at a Norwegian Trekking Association (DNT) cabin before?
-How to use a DNT cabin.

 Welcome to nature!